 And at the same time following are being compromised with:

 - Personal relationship/ bonding among the classmates-teachers, which otherwise goes a long way

 - Dedication and motivation of each student or trainee due to lack of environment and surrounding people with similar interest and goal

-In case of professional trainings like Project Management Professional(PMP)® , I personally do not support eLearning for the initial 35 PDUs, which is one of the pre requisite for taking PMP® certification exam.
+In case of professional training like Project Management Professional(PMP) ®, I personally do not support eLearning for the initial 35 PDUs, which is one of the prerequisites for taking PMP® certification exam.
 The very purpose of making that a prerequisite by PMI® is beaten by not having it in a physical classroom.
-Project Management is very situation and contextual learning, and is based enhanced by interactive learning.
+Project Management is very situation and contextual learning and is based enhanced by interactive learning.
 If you remove the interaction, you leave a vacuum which is difficult to fill by remote learning.
-The classroom sessions are more vibrant and interactive, and fast paced to assimilate the knowledge of project management.
+The classroom sessions are more vibrant and interactive, and fast-paced to assimilate the knowledge of project management.